 The death of a princess

-Nevertheless, in spite of my zero conversational English and the strong accent I had managing the handful of robotic sentences I knew back then, absolutely everyone was very kind and gentle to me.
+Nevertheless, in spite of my zero conversational English and the strong accent, I managed with a handful of robotic sentences that I memorised back then.
+Absolutely everyone was very kind and gentle to me.
 The hotel was full of English people, most of them on their 50s and upwards, and there was a sense of welcoming to all.
-I remember very well my very first day in England, one of the ladies in the kitchen, Maureen (who later on told me that her grandmother had died in the Titanic sinking), took me around the hotel, explaining everything to me, the landmarks, the history of the place, etc, for more than an hour without me understanding a single word!
+I remember very well my very first day in England, when one of the ladies that work in the kitchen, Maureen (who later on told me that her grandmother had died in the Titanic sinking), took me around the hotel, explaining everything to me, the landmarks, the history of the place, etc, for more than an hour without me understanding a single word!
 The concept of foreign invasion, one of the bullets of Brexiteers, was nowhere to be seen.The British managers and staff of the hotel were part of a generation that had endured the post-second war world era, and they knew in their guts that collaboration is the key to success

 Mix of nationalities from left to right: Jirka from Czech Republic, me (Spanish), Jill and Fiona from St Albans, Cristina and Esther from Spain and Manny from Italian origins